-One in three people will contract cancer at some point in his or her lifetime, and one in four will die from it.
-As much as 75 percent of all cancers develop in people over the age of 55, with notable exceptions such as childhood leukemia, testicular cancer and brain cancer.
+One in two men and one in three women will develop cancer at some point in their lifetime.
+As high as 75 percent of all cancers develop in people over the age of 55, with notable exceptions such as childhood leukemia, testicular cancer and brain cancer.
 Furthermore, as the American Cancer Society warns, "Social, economic and legislative factors profoundly influence individual health behaviors ...
 These issues not only affect a person's cancer risk, but also the risk of other major diseases."

-But these dire statistics don't mean you should just give up and start smoking cigarettes while getting a sunburn and inhaling car exhaust.
+But these dire statistics don't mean you should just give up trying to live a healthy life.
 Check out these five easy ways you can reduce your risk of cancer:

 Yes, this seems obvious.
 But in some states like Kentucky, Tennessee and West Virginia, more than a quarter of high school students smoke; nationwide, nearly 21 percent of all U.S. adults still regularly light up.
 And according to doctors at the Mayo Clinic, "Smoking has been linked to various types of cancer — including cancer of the lung, bladder, cervix and kidney — and chewing tobacco has been linked to cancer of the oral cavity and pancreas."
 The same holds true for secondhand smoke.
 So for your own health as well as others' around you: Don't smoke.

 2. Broccoli and berries and orange juice — oh my!